Wallet support for setup, recovery, troubleshooting, and self-custody decisions before you connect, update, restore, or sign.

 Browser extension use

-Often considered more for mobile wallet workflows.
+Often considered more for mobile wallet workflows, though app state and mobile permissions still matter.

 Beginner friendliness